-As from 1st October 2018 the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018 comes into force.
+From 1st October 2018 the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018 came into force.

 Accordingly if you operate a House in Multiple Occupation that is let to five or more tenants you must have applied for and been granted a licence before that date.

 Operating without one is a strict liability criminal offence much like driving a car without a licence.
 The operator will be guilty of the offence if they could not produce upon request a valid licence.